Kotti/kotti_navigation/README.rst

     kotti_navigation.navigation_widget.display_type = horizontal

-Configuring the tree display is straightforward; you have the choice of including the root, or not.
+Configuring the ``tree`` display is straightforward; you have the choice of including the root, or not.
 The navigation tree shows the full site content in an indented vertical list.
 When an item with children is clicked, it is exploded, and with another item is clicked, it is collapsed.
 The tree display is most appropriate for the left and right slots, but can be used in any other slot, probably accompanied by customization through CSS.

-The horizontal display does not show the full site content; Only the immediate children for the context are shown as a simple horizontal list of navpills wrapped within the available space.
+The ``horizontal`` display does not show the full site content; Only the immediate children for the context are shown as a simple horizontal list of navpills wrapped within the available space.
+This navigation menu is intended for use in combination with the breadcrumbs, which allows navigating back up the site hierarchy.
 This style of display is appropriate for navigation menus in the abovecontent, belowcontent, and belowbodyend slots, but can be used in left and right slots too.

 ..
 Note:: If using the horizontal display type, to avoid redundancy, you will
           likely want to override the nav.pt view template, or remove it from